kunwarb/DataScience_FinalProject/README.md

  **--out**: Is the name of the trec_car compatible run file to create.
 Default: query_results.run
  ___
 #### Query Expansion Variation:
 BM25 Query of the page name with expanded query.
 BM25 Query of the sections path with expanded query.
-Contains methods for querying based on headings.

 ```bash
 program.jar query_expansion query_type index query_file [--out query_results.run]